Matthew Glover

-Matthew Glover is a British businessman and co-founder of the Veganuary movement, which his wife Jane Land helped to create.
-He advocates for pragmatism when communicating with farmers, food manufacturers, retailers and restaurants, and a collaborative approach for developing more plant-based foods.
-In addition, he is the founder of Veg Capital, which helps fund technologies developing plant-based, fermented and cultivated alternative proteins.
-In December 2020, Glover and Adam Lyons created the food brand VFC, a business that went on to become an international venture.
+Matthew Glover is a British businessman and animal rights activist.
+He is the co-founder of the Veganuary movement, which his wife Jane Land helped to create.
+In 2019, Glover founded Generation Vegan (formerly known as Million Dollar Vegan), a global education charity focused on veganism.
+In addition he is the founder of Veg Capital, which helps fund vegan food businesses.
+In December 2020, Glover and Adam Lyons created the vegan food brand VFC, a business that went onto become an international venture.

-Career
+Career and personal life

-Glover started his first business aged twenty-one and has built companies in the construction, glazing and events sectors.
-Glover is married to Jane Land, whom he originally met on a vegan dating website and they live near York.
-Glover came from a family of butchers, converted to veganism and his interest was initially with animal welfare and sustainability.
+Glover is married to Jane Land, and they live near York.
+Glover came from a family of butchers and converted to veganism.
+His interest was initially with animal welfare and sustainability.
 Together, Glover and Land attended street activism and vegan demonstrations.
 They felt like they were being ignored and subsequently they wanted to create something productive.
 The concept of Veganuary was created by Glover and Land in 2014.
-The campaign aims to get more people eating plant-based foods.
+The campaign aims to get more people eating plant-based foods with the aim to becoming a permanent vegan.

 In its first year, Glover and Land put their life savings into the Veganuary project and moved in with Glover's mother.
-The campaign has surpassed one million sign ups since its launch and is now a UK registered charity.
-By 2022, The Veganuary event has grown to become one of the most successful vegan campaigns worldwide with celebrity supporters including Brian May, Joanna Lumley, Joaquin Phoenix, and Deborah Meaden.
-That year another 600,000 people signed up to take part.
+The campaign has surpassed one million sign ups since its launch.
+By 2022, The Veganuary event has grown to become one of the most successful vegan campaigns worldwide.
+That year another six-hundred thousand people signed up to take part.
 In addition more businesses than ever promoted the event.

+Glover started his first business aged twenty-one and has built businesses in the construction, glazing and events sectors.